kyouko-taiga/swift-thoughts/tutorial/03_builtin-containers.md

 // Prints "["Oddish", "Bulbasaur", "Oddish", "Pidgey"]"
 ```

-Similarly, removing a value can be performed with the `remove(at:)` method:
+Similarly, removing a value can be performed with the `Array.remove(at:)` function:

 ```swift
 pokemons.remove(at: 1)